 “How long shall I take counsel in my soul, having sorrow in my heart daily? how long shall mine enemy be exalted over me?
 Consider and hear me, O LORD my God…lest I sleep the sleep of death…For in death there is no remembrance of thee: in the grave who shall give thee thanks?”
 (Psalm 13:2-3, 6:4-5)

 The Bible is clear that the death of the soul is a form of unconsciousness – lack of communication or interaction with the environment, while the soul continues to exist during this state of unconsciousness.
-In the soul’s case, it is due to being a form of indestructible – eternal – energy.
-As such it can continue to be aware and feeling in that unconscious state.
-And this is not necessarily a pleasant state of being.
+In the soul’s case, it is due to being an indestructible energy field, converted from the active to potential state.
+And as we know from medical science, even when separated from a body part or unconscious of surroundings, the soul can continue to be aware and feeling.
+And this is not a pleasant state of being.